ANALYSIS-Back to the drawing board: U.S. Supreme Court upends Biden climate agenda | Headlines

 The U.S. Supreme Court dealt a blow to President Joe Biden's plans to tackle climate change on Thursday with a ruling that limits the powers of the nation's top environmental regulator to accelerate the shift to cleaner energy sources.
 The conservative court's 6-3 ruling restricted the Environmental Protection Agency's authority to regulate greenhouse gas emissions from existing coal- and gas-fired power plants under the Clean Air Act anti-pollution law.

+"The overall importance of the case is clear.
+EPA and other agencies need explicit authorization to proceed in addressing major questions that have profound effects on the economy," said Jeff Holmstead, a former assistant EPA administrator for air and radiation and partner at law firm Bracewell.
+Eric Schaeffer, executive director of the Environmental Integrity Project and former EPA enforcement chief, said the Supreme Court decision will force "EPA back to drawing board."

 He said the agency could end up seeking to target power plants with tough standards for other pollutants, requiring expensive retrofits that could hasten the closure of old coal plants.
-INTERNATIONAL CREDIBILITY
+The decision does leave the EPA authority to mandate specific levels of "emissions limitation."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)